rudresh051/Software-Testing-Resources/API-Testing/file1.md

 - Cause cross-origin requests to fail.
 - Result in client-side issues.

-# Payload
+## Payload

 ![alt text](image-8.png)

-## Relation Between URI, URL, and URN:
+## Relation Between URI, URL, and URN

-* A URI is the superset.
+- A URI is the superset.
 Both URLs and URNs are types of URIs.
-* All URLs and URNs are URIs, but not all URIs are URLs or URNs.
+- All URLs and URNs are URIs, but not all URIs are URLs or URNs.

 ## REST API Examples